Oscar winning Mr. Hublot: Small step for Foxrenderfarm, giant step for China

 While everyone is in the Oscar parties congratulates the winning directors and producers.
 No one knows that the super computing power supported this beautifully created Luxembourg/French production came from China.
 As Fox Renderfarm (child division of the Rayvision Shenzhen) silently supported the feature to its success.

 Located in the software park in Shenzhen 1st, the area where over 200 public traded tech companies are head quartered, is the highest concentration of tech companies in China.
-Rayvision has been in the rendering business for years.
+Rayvision has been in the cloud rendering business for years.
 The sister division renderbus.com is currently the largest rendering service serving China’s CGI industry.
 The collaboration of the film has pushed the company to be an Oscar winning world class provider for computing power on CGI rendering service.
 One of the very few world class rendering service available, also the largest in the world.

 With more than 30000 cores and expanding rapidly, host of rendering experts and research team, RayVision’s advanced technical ability and high level support enables any production company be able to produce the highest quality master pieces without worrying not getting the power they needed.
 With clients and projects over 30 countries, hundreds of thousands studios and projects are being computed here in both Rayvision’s China and International divisions renderbus.com and foxrenderfarm.com.